 There is a direct bus from JR Fukuyama to Miroku no Sato which leaves from stand number fourteen.
 One of them pulled away in the few minutes we spent trying to figure out where to go, so rather than wait an hour for the next one we decided to use another taxi for the twenty minute journey.
 On arrival, we made a note of the two possible return bus times and planned accordingly.

-The smaller of the two coasters can be found just inside the park gate.
-Imomushi-Kun (#1680) is an family ride that looks like a gentle coaster aimed at children.
-However, appearances can be deceptive; it features a surprisingly intense upward helix that is forceful enough to throw passengers into the side of the car (or alternatively the sharp end of the neighbouring lap bar); future visitors should beware.
+The park is home to two coasters, and the smaller of the pair can be found just inside the park gate.
+Imomushi-Kun (#1680) is a family ride that looks like a gentle coaster aimed at children, but appearances can be deceptive; it features a surprisingly intense upward helix that is forceful enough to throw passengers into the side of the car (or alternatively the sharp end of the neighbouring lap bar); future visitors should beware.

 The Himalaya Coaster (#1681) is located at the far end of the park next to a ferris wheel that is large even by Japanese standards.
 It is a good sized coaster with a steep drop, a head-chopper effect provided by a convenient tree, and a 900° descending helix.
 The ride uses a row of tires to slow the train at the end of the course, giving a smooth stop albeit one accompanied by the faint smell of burning rubber.
 A certain amount of contortion was required in order to fit in the train, but it was well worth the effort for what turned out to be a great ride.